SUNET/te-canvas/canvas-admin.md

 teacher = { firstname: 'Ernst', lastname: 'Widerberg' }
 ```

-will create a Canvas event titled *Lecture by Ernst Widerberg*.
+will create the string *Lecture by Ernst Widerberg*.

 If there is no object of the specified type on a particular event, the variable will be substituted by an empty string.